-The Sonic the Hedgehog 2 "Simon Wai" prototype is a widely distributed prototype of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis, which features an array of incomplete zones.
-It was found by Simon Wai on a Chinese website.
+The Sonic the Hedgehog 2 "Simon Wai" prototype is a prototype build of Sonic the Hedgehog 2 for the Sega Mega Drive.
+It is a relatively early build of the game, thought to have been created around the middle of 1992.

 - Tails has no balancing sprites, instead he uses a tail-less slowly animated version of his waiting sprites.

 - The concept for a partner is still a work in progress as Tails can lose rings for the player when hit, just like in the Nick Arcade prototype.

 - Tails' AI is much simpler: he simply copies the moves that Sonic makes, and makes no attempt to keep up with Sonic.